TrivadisPF/trivadis-technology-radar/radar/2020-07-29/apache-iceberg.md

 ---
+id:             iceberg
 title:      	"Apache Iceberg"
 ring:       	assess
 quadrant:   	languages-and-frameworks
+relatedTo:		[]
+alternativeTo:	[]
+skillsNeeded:	[]
+supportsTvdBB:	[]
+owners:         []
+status:			draft
+featured:       true
 ---

 [Apache Iceberg](https://iceberg.apache.org/) is an open table format for huge analytic datasets.
 Iceberg adds tables to Presto and Spark that use a high-performance format that works just like a SQL table.